viet34tqc/notebook/event-loop.md

   - If `await` exists inside `async`,
     - run the promise that we are awaiting
     - the rest of function body is pushed to **microtask** queue, only if the function we are awaiting is resolved or rejected.
 In this example: `await asyncFunc(); console.log(2)`, `console.log(2)` is pushed to `microtask` queue
+- Another different between **microtask** and **macrotask** is Microtasks (like .then(...), queueMicrotask) run before rendering.
+It wont let browser do the painting until the entire micro tasks are done: **<https://chatgpt.com/c/68962210-fca0-8321-94de-a69157649d31>**.
+(When the we yield to the browser, we pause the current js task and tell the browser to take a break from executing js and do other thinks like paiting...)

 ```ts
 const wait = () =>